-Working hours are up to you and you must determine the best options for your business by setting these hours for workers.
+Working hours can be negotiated and you must determine the best options for your business and hiring workers who can work at these times.

 #3 – Explain expectations for checking in and providing reports

 As the boss, you will want to be in control of what’s going on around you.
-Having said that, you also want to be able to trust the worker to fulfill the job completely without you standing over them full time.
+Having said that, you also want to be able to trust the worker to do the work completely without you standing over them full time.